 Newport Illuminated Boat Parade

 The annual Newport Boat Parade is back!
 Line up along the harbour to watch the dazzling lights illuminate the waterfront.
 This year the event will be held the day after Thanksgiving on 27-Nov-20.
-Free of charge, this is a great event for the family to enjoy.
+Free of charge, this is a great event for the family to enjoy in Rhode Island at Christmas.
 Look out for who you think should win the prize for the best decorated sailboat!

 Holiday Light Show

-Completely new to this year, it’s the very first drive through light show in the Ocean State!
-Cozy up in your car with some snacks and hot chocolate and slowly drive the one mile route and be amazed by the impressive display of Christmas themed lights!
-You can also tune in your radio!
+Cozy up in your car with some snacks and hot chocolate and slowly drive the one mile route and be amazed by the impressive display of Christmas lights in Rhode Island!
+You can also tune in your radio for Christmas music to accompany this festive RI Christmas event.
 The Holiday Light Show will last approximately 20-25 minutes.
 Whilst a ticket is valid for a single car admission, it can be used on ANY day the show is open which makes this fun Christmas activity super flexible for families!
 Don’t miss out – I’ve already bought my ticket and I can’t wait to pop by there one evening!

 Christmas Ballet Performance

-Head to the capital to catch the spectacular ballet performance of The Nutcracker at the Performing Arts Center, it’s been a tradition for many years bringing the spellbinding story to life!
-Make sure to look on their website first in case productions have been affected by COVID-19.
+Head to the capital to catch the spectacular ballet performance of The Nutcracker at the Performing Arts Center, it’s been a tradition for many years to bring the spellbinding story to life!
 Another alternative is The Nutcracker presented by Heritage Ballet at the Stadium Theatre & Conservatory for the Performing Arts.
-They have also released their schedule online for the whole of 2021!
+Christmas ballet performances are always lovely!

 Polar Express – Search for Santa!

 Looking for a specific experience for the kids this Christmas?
 Look no further!
-Board the open air Blackstone Valley Explorer which is a 20 minute sail along the river to view the North Pole and ‘Search for Santa’!
+Board the Blackstone Valley Polar Express, a 90-minute ride to view the North Pole and ‘Search for Santa’!
 You’ll take part in a scavenger hunt to see if you can spot some very special Christmas characters along the riverbank whilst filling in the activity sheets.
-Social distancing is completely adhered to and make sure you bring plenty of blankets and warm clothes for the riverboat journey!
-Each child will receive a special gift from a very special person at the end…tickets are $29!
+How cute of a Rhode Island Christmas activity for kids is this?

 Read these next: